Online Wildlife Photography Critique & Portfolio Review | Ronen Tivony

 Can an image review help me prepare for wildlife photography contests?

 Yes, and this is one of the most common reasons photographers book sessions.
 Ronen evaluates your images using the same criteria applied by editorial judges: does the image communicate clearly, does it have a compelling behavioral or narrative moment, is the technical execution strong enough to withstand scrutiny, and does it stand out in a field of technically competent submissions?
-He’ll help you identify which images have genuine contest potential, what’s holding back the ones that don’t, and how to sequence or present a series for maximum impact.
+He will help you identify which images have genuine contest potential, what is holding back the ones that do not, and how to sequence or present a series for maximum impact.

 How is this different from feedback I get on social media or in photography groups?